wikipedia2vec/wikipedia2vec/README.md

 Installation
 ------------

-Before installing Wikipedia2Vec, it is required to install a BLAS library.
+If you want to train embeddings on your machine, it is highly recommended to install a BLAS library before installing this tool.
 We recommend to use [OpenBLAS](https://www.openblas.net/) or [Intel Math Kernel Library](https://software.intel.com/en-us/mkl).

 Wikipedia2Vec can be installed from PyPI: